 A lot of numbers will pop up on the screen, but resistance is the one you need to pay attention to at first.
 Set a level (Jack starts at 7), and give yourself a few minutes to see how it feels.
 This is a great warmup.

 Step #5: Try the Talking Test

 If your cardio is always done at a level where you could comfortably have a conversation, it’s not doing all that it can for you.
-On a scale of one to 10, you want to be at a six or seven in terms of difficulty.
+On a scale of 1 to 10, you want to be at a 6 or 7 in terms of difficulty.
 It will be difficult to talk, and your heart will be pumping.
 After you push it for a minute or two, you can slow down to recover at a pace where talking is easy.

 Want More of a Challenge?
 Do This